grollmus/BuildNotifications/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/grollmus/BuildNotifications/total)
 ![GitHub](https://img.shields.io/github/license/grollmus/BuildNotifications)

-Get a grip on all your CI pipelines.
 BuildNotifications displays all your builds and notifies you about issues of your code.
+Whenever you want to get
+- notified only about certain branches,
+- only when you broke a CI,
+- when someone cancelled your manual build,
+- you have a different platforms for source control and builds or
+- have multiple projects to take care of,

+BuildNotifications got you covered.

 # [Download](https://github.com/grollmus/BuildNotifications/releases)